lu4nm3/scala-leetcode/readme.md

 ## Table of Contents

+Each problem provides a solution in both Markdown for easy viewing and as an application object which allows you to execute the code your favorite Scala environment.
+In addition, the `utils` module provides additional helper classes that are used throughout different problems.

 | Question                                                                   | Difficulty | Code                                               |
 | -----------------------------------------------------------------------    | ---------- | -------------------------------------------------- |
 | [Find the single number in an array of integers](gendocs/single-number.md) | Easy       | [link](src/main/scala/problems/SingleNumber.scala) |